 Reopening timelines and progress will be different from state to state, and one size won’t fit all, but in this section, we'll share guidelines and information to help as your state establishes its “new normal."

-- From ACL: Reopening Guidelines for Senior Nutrition Programs
+- From ACL: Resources for Senior Nutrition Programs

 - From CDC

-For convenience, CDC also has a "What's New" page.
+For convenience, CDC has a "What's New" page.

 CDC has issued information on the benefits of getting a COVID-19 vaccination.